John 9 – Follow In His Steps

 - Popular opinion of that day would place blame for physical defects/illness on the person’s sin – The disciples’ naturally thought there was a theological problem…

-- From the Fall, God has sought to regain fellowship with the crowning accomplishment of His precious creation- Gen. 3:16… Our frailty turns us back to the Creator – “that the works of God…” As difficulties bring us back to Him, we then seek to serve Him
+- Since the Fall, God has sought to regain fellowship with the crowning accomplishment of His precious creation- Gen. 3:16… Our frailty turns us back to the Creator – “that the works of God…” As difficulties bring us back to Him, we then seek to serve Him

 - Sin does cause suffering – Jn 5:14; Num.
 12; 1 Cor.
 11:30; Jas.
 5:15